 Some of those regions are:

-● Thalamus: in charge of sensory data and sleep regulating.
+● Thalamus: in charge of sensory data and sleep-regulating.
 When you listen to Ambient or sleeping music, your thalamus reacts and induces emotions of fatigue.

 ● Hippocampus: plays an important role in consolidating information from short-term to long-term memory.
 It is directly linked with important parts of the limbic system which play a role in emotional behavior.
-Listening to classical music, such as Mozart’s Sonata for Two Pianos in D Major can help increase efficacy of neurons in the brain, which in turn create emotional reactions.
+Listening to classical music, such as Mozart’s Sonata for Two Pianos in D Major can help increase the efficacy of neurons in the brain, which in turn creates emotional reactions.

 ● Amygdala: primarily in charge of memory and emotional reactions in the brain.
 The right amygdala is mostly in charge of creating negative emotions, such as fear or sadness, whereas the left